Are you a medical professional who is looking to shift your career in a different direction?

 Are you interested in a career in the health field and are exploring possibilities?

-If you answered "yes" to any of these questions, you may have the interest, skills, even the qualifications you need to be a patient advocate.
+If you answered "yes" to any of these questions, you may have the interest, skills, even the qualifications you need to become a patient advocate or navigator.
 Because there are so many aspects to patient advocacy, the range of backgrounds and interests of patient advocates is broad.
 That's good news if you're considering a job, career or volunteer position as an advocate.